 I'm afraid it wasn't the Druids.
 Carbon dating has found Stonehenge was built a good 1,000 years before the Celts and their learned caste of high priests arrived in Britain.
 However, this doesn't stop people who identify as modern Druids from gathering at Stonehenge for the summer solstice each year.

-Instead, many historians now agree that Stonehenge was built originally by Neolithic farmers who came to Britain from Anatolia (now Turkey) some 6,000 years ago.
-This was part of a much larger migration that introduced farming to hunter-gatherers across Europe.
-They also brought with them a penchant for large stone monuments.
+Historians now agree that Stonehenge was built by Neolithic farmers who migrated from Anatolia to Britain some 6,000 years ago.
+This was part of a much larger migration that spread farming across Europe.

 Archaeologists have unearthed polished Stone Age tools at Stonehenge, as well as human remains which suggest it was originally a burial site.
-In the millennia that followed, Stonehenge was adopted by the Beaker People and likely served as a ceremonial hub and a destination for religious pilgrimage.
+In the millennia that followed, it's likely the Beaker People used Stonehenge a ceremonial hub and a destination for religious pilgrimage.

 Astronomers have long suggested there's a cosmic significance to the arrangement of Stonehenge.
 Some of the stones appear aligned with recurring astronomical phenomena like solstices, equinoxes, and eclipses.
-However, this hypothesis may be reaching: history suggests the Neolithic tribes didn't have the cosmological knowledge nor the mathematics to predict these kinds of events.
+However, this hypothesis may be reaching: history suggests the Neolithic tribes didn't have the cosmological or mathematical knowledge to predict these kinds of events.

 How Was Stonehenge Built?